pluto/circom-correctly-constrained/README.md

 - run: `circomspect $CIRCUIT_PATH`
     - e.g.: `circomspect circuits/multiplier.circom`. `circomspect` will flag underconstrained templates, but will not flag the overconstrained circuit.

-`circomspect` seems powerful and straightforward to use, requiring very little extra context for the developer to use the tool.
+`circomspect` is powerful and straightforward to use, requiring very little extra context for the developer to use the tool.

 More about `circomspect` by Trail of Bits, in a few blog posts.
 These blog posts briefly describe the tool and a few of the passes performed by `circomspect`.
-They are summaries of the `circomspect` in context, but not important for using the tool.
+They are summaries of the `circomspect` in context, but are inessential for using the tool.
 - [ToB blog: it pays to be circomspect](https://blog.trailofbits.com/2022/09/15/it-pays-to-be-circomspect/)
 - [ToB blog: circomspect has more passes](https://blog.trailofbits.com/2023/03/21/circomspect-static-analyzer-circom-more-passes/)

 It would be good if there were CI to run circomspect, but that does not currently seem to be available.
 There is no fast way to install circomspect, so it would be slightly costly to run in CI today.

+#### Example
 Circomspect produces the following output on `multiplier.circom`:
 ```sh
 ❯ circomspect circuits/multiplier.circom